absorensen/numbers_go_brrrr/m2_concurrency/README.md

 </figcaption>
 </figure>

-But in actuality, working with parallelism takes restraint and consideration.
+But in actuality, working with concurrency takes restraint and consideration.
 Like a watchmaker placing tiny gears with a pincette.
 If we look back at the way we constructed computational graphs in
 ```m1```, we were able to parallelize internally in each node/operator, but if we had very small
 matrices with a big depth, we would more or less be unable to do any parallelization, as the launching